george-hawkins/odroid-c2/case/README.md

 `mechanical.png` was created from <http://dn.odroid.com/S905/Schematic/C2_MAIN_REV0.2_20160226_MECH.zip> using LibreCAD and Gimp.

-Two SVGs are not included incline below as they contain only 0.01mm strokes suitable for laser cutting but not visible except at extreme zoom.
+Two SVGs are not included inline below as they contain only 0.01mm strokes suitable for laser cutting but not visible except at extreme zoom.

 They are [p2-base-eigths-outline.svg](p2-base-eigths-outline.svg) and [p2-full-octagon-outline.svg](p2-full-octagon-outline.svg).